4paradigm/OpenMLDB/docs/en/compile.md

   Default: OFF

-- NPROC: parallel build number
+- NPROC: the number of parallel build jobs

   Default: 1